alenayyy/fend-project-feedreader/README.md

 * Once loaded, test results should be displayed at the bottom of the page;

 ### Clone the project
-* Pre-requisite : Install git.
+* Pre-requisite : Install git;
-* Open your terminal and run 'git clone https://github.com/alenayyy/fend-project-feedreader.git'
+* Open your terminal and run 'git clone https://github.com/alenayyy/fend-project-feedreader.git';
 * Open the folder and double click on index.html - this will run the file in your browser;
 * Once loaded, test results should be displayed at the bottom of the page;